mattvicentin/soka-ai-pathways-gamified/README.md

 ## Overview

 This interactive narrative helps faculty explore the tensions, trade-offs, and possibilities of different AI policies through realistic classroom scenarios.
-Each pathway offers distinct perspectives on integrity, creativity, equity, trust, and Soka's mission to foster wisdom, courage, and compassion.
+Each pathway offers distinct perspectives on integrity, creativity, equity, trust, and your institution's mission.
+The content has been generalized for universal use and can be customized for any institution through the built-in customization interface.

 ### Five Pathways